pbauermeister/dfd/doc/README.md

 ### 3. Including not-rendered snippet

-You can include another snippet that is not rendered as image file.
+Like above, you can include another snippet of the same document, but without rendering said snippet as image file.
 #### a.
-Included snippet
+Includee

 Here we first define the snippet `included-snippet-2`.
 The leading `<` mandates to not render it.
 Hence it needs no format extension.